0x1F9F1/Swage/src/games/rage/rpf.md

 Same as RPF2, but with larger file offsets

-## RPF5 (Unused)
+## RPF5

+Unused.
 Same as RPF2, but hashed and with larger file offsets.

 ## RPF6